 While David Baldacci’s The Hit (Hachette) retook the No. 1 spot from self-published author H.M.
 Ward, five of the top ten best-selling ebooks this week were self-published.
 For those of you who weren’t math majors, that’s half.
 Six of the top-25 best-selling ebooks were self-published: 24%.

 Self publishers are coming!
 Lock away your valuables!
 They’re stealing money from hard working traditional publishers, blah blah blah.

 It sounds all a bit dramatic to me.
-Maybe we should be doing a bit more of this.

 Is it such a surprise that customers are taking more notice of well written books by self published authors, or is it that the high price of some traditional published books are making them think twice about hitting that purchase button?
 Possibly the latter, but I would like to think its a combination of both.